purton-tech/rust-on-nails/rust-on-nails.com/content/docs/data-layer/database-access.md

 ## Updating build.rs

 Create a `app/build.rs` file and add the following content.
-This file we compile our .sql files into rust code whenever they chnage.
+This file we compile our .sql files into rust code whenever they change.

 ```rust
 use std::env;